AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

     ![](images/map-find-replace-with-source-mode.png){align="left"}

-- **Source mode disabled:** The search is restricted to the text displayed in the Author view, focusing solely on the visible content skipping the source content like XML elements or attributes.
+- **Without Source mode:** The search is restricted to the text displayed in the Author view, focusing solely on the visible content skipping the source content like XML elements or attributes.
 This mode is ideal for quick, content-only searches.

     ![](images/map-find-replace-without-source-mode.png){align="left"}